Collector Tests¶

 First things first: we need some test cases.

-We will obtain them using foreach
+We will obtain them using foreach and paramseq from unittest_expander.

-We will also need a call
+We will also need call and ANY objects from the mock package.

 from unittest_expander import (